cookcodeblog/code-kata/docs/kata/FizzBuzz.md

-1. If the vaue is 0, return "0".
+1. If the value is 0, return "0".
-2. If devisible by 3, return "Fizz".
+2. If divisible by 3, return "Fizz".
-3. If devisible by 5, return "Buzz".
+3. If divisible by 5, return "Buzz".
 4. If divisible by 3 & 5, return "FizzBuzz".
-5. If nont of the above return the value .
+5. If none of the above return the value.